Suzanna-Linn/slua/docs/moving-datatypes.md

 SLua adds the type integer.
 It exists only for compatibility reasons with a few LL functions.

+The LSL type integer is an SLua type number (which has integer and float values all in the same datatype).
+The SLua type integer is only for a few uses that requires it.
+We can't make operations with a number and an integer, they are different types.
+Integers must be casted to numbers to operate with numbers.

 <pre class="language-slua line-numbers"><code class="language-slua">-- type integer (SLua)

 	local myInt = integer(42)    -- don't use this type unless there is a good reason